 When you apply, you are expected to have:

-- A commitment to, and understanding of, primary education in general and primary mathematics education in particular, demonstrating the personal attributes, values and motivation required to train as a teacher
+- A commitment to, and understanding of, primary education, and specifically Mathematics education, demonstrating the personal attributes, values and motivation required to train as a teacher.

-- GCSE at Grade A or Grade 7 or above (or equivalent) in Mathematics;
+- GCSE Science at Grade C or Grade 4 or above (or equivalent)

 - Suitable presentational qualities, including a good standard of written English.

 - A degree equivalent to UK first-class or second-class honours (2:2 or above).
 No specific subjects are required.